abi/screenshot-to-code/README.md

 - **I'm running into an error when setting up the backend.
 How can I fix it?** [Try this](https://github.com/abi/screenshot-to-code/issues/3#issuecomment-1814777959).
 If that still doesn't work, open an issue.
 - **How do I get an OpenAI API key?** See https://github.com/abi/screenshot-to-code/blob/main/Troubleshooting.md
+- **How can I configure an OpenAI proxy?** - you can configure the OpenAI base URL if you need to use a proxy: Set OPENAI_BASE_URL in the `backend/.env` or directly in the UI in the settings dialog
 - **How can I provide feedback?** For feedback, feature requests and bug reports, open an issue or ping me on [Twitter](https://twitter.com/_abi_).

 ## 📚 Examples